-A: Intended parents may live anywhere in the United States, and A Host of Possibilities will work with intended parents from all US states and a number of countries overseas.
-However, since statutes and case law are different in every state, carriers must reside and deliver in a state where it is legally accepted.
+A Host of Possibilities will work with intended parents from all US states and several countries overseas.
+However, since statutes and case law are different in every state, surrogates must reside and deliver in a state where surrogacy is legally accepted.